-Summaries of the various violations for all public water systems in 2013 are presented in Tables 3 through 10.
+Summaries of the various violations for all public water systems in 2016 are presented in Tables 3 through 10.

-As indicated by Figure 1, both MCL and M/R violations occur more frequently in smaller systems, which have fewer resources and less technical expertise for operating the systems.
+Both MCL and M/R violations occur more frequently in smaller systems, which have fewer resources and less technical expertise for operating the systems.
 WSP field engineers regularly visit systems where water quality problems occur to advise and assist system owners to meet their regulatory and water quality requirements.